justinjaywang/journal/source/_posts/2014-11-12--most-important.md

 What I value the most:

 - relationships, with family and close friends
-- creating things—be it design, music, art, websites
+- creating things—be it design, art, music, websites
+- music, and the emotions it can elicit
-- eating healthy, delicious food
+- eating and cooking healthy, delicious food
 - exercise, nature, and the outdoors
-- music, and the feeling you get when vibing with a song that's unlike any other